kaiytech/lyrautomate/README.md

 It repeatedly performs `SomeMethod()` until its result is not `result`.
 After a timeout of `120` seconds is hit and the condition is not met, an exception is thrown.
 I added a 100ms sleep in between checks, just to not overwhelm GameDriver too much.
 Usually this sleep wouldn't be there, or would be customisable.
 The reason I like the `Wait` approach is because this eliminates the unnecessary hardcoded sleeps that could break the test if the game for some reason takes a bit longer to perform some action.
 We can also set timeouts.
 If something happens eventually after 120 seconds (when it should take only 10), it's still a valid reason to fail an automated test.
 Also, awaiting stuff often makes automated tests happen way quicker.

+What's funny, is that only NOW I have noticed that GameDriver natively supports waiting for values T_T.
+Well, at least we have great logs for this now.

 ### Vector3Extensions